 Key Takeaways

-There is a difference between a fundraising plan and a fundraising strategy, and it matters more than most nonprofit leaders realize.
+There is a difference between a fundraising plan and a fundraising strategy.
+The difference matters more than most nonprofit leaders realize.

 Most nonprofits have a plan.
 Very few have a strategy.
-The ones that do are the ones that build sustainable, diversified revenue over time.
+The ones that do build sustainable, diversified revenue over time.
 The ones that don't stay trapped in a cycle of reactive grant-chasing, donor fatigue, and annual budget anxiety.

 Why Most Nonprofit Fundraising Strategies Fail